Sex Hysteria: Singles

 The album lead single, titled "Gucci Mane"—named after the American rapper—was released on April 4, 2025.
 It samples Mane's 2009 single "Lemonade".
 "Blue Strips" was released on April 11, 2025, as the album's second single; it became Murph's highest-charting song on the Billboard Hot 100, where it peaked at number 15.
 A remix featuring rapper Sexyy Red was released on May 23, 2025.
-The third single, "Touch Me Like a Gangster," was released on June 6, 2025; its lyrics address themes related to BDSM.
+The third single, "Touch Me Like a Gangster", was released on June 6, 2025; its lyrics address themes related to BDSM.

 Promotional singles

-In addition to the official singles, two promotional singles were released prior to the album's launch: "Heroin" on June 27, 2025, and "Bad As the Rest" on July 11, 2025.
+In addition to the official singles, two promotional singles were released prior to the album's launch: "Heroin" on June 27, 2025, and "Bad as the Rest" on July 11, 2025.

 The Worldwide Hysteria Tour

 To support the album, Murph embarked on an international tour titled The Worldwide Hysteria Tour.
-It began on July 27, 2025, in Phoenix, Arizona, and will include performances in major cities across the United States, Europe, and Oceania.
-The tour will conclude in Auckland, New Zealand on November 22, 2025.
+It began on July 27, 2025, in Phoenix, Arizona, and included performances in major cities across the United States, Europe, and Oceania.
+The tour concluded in Auckland, New Zealand on November 22, 2025.

+Album film

+On November 21, 2025, Murph release a short film on YouTube titled "SEX HYSTERIA THE END".
+The 10-minute film was directed by Logan Rice and features tracks from the deluxe digital edition of Sex Hysteria.
+The film is an exploration of early trauma and familial relationships, inspired by Murph's life.
+The film is age-restricted.

+Official description

+"A true story of love and consequence.
+The album film.
+In my own life I've noticed a strong theme of learned love, and confusing pain for comfort.
+Often being stuck in a cycle of my own making.
+This film is a visual representation about realising that healing isn't a fix you find, it's a shift in perspective.
+I wanted to honor the moments that shaped me and the fans who walk through similar shadows.
+The immense amount of courage it takes to jump, to break the pattern, to choose something better, and to understand that the jump is the only way anything ever changes."